Obafemi Martins: Style of play

-A fast, diminutive, and agile left-footed striker, who is quick on the ball, Martins is primarily known for his outstanding pace, mobility, and athleticism as a footballer, as well as his striking power, strength, and his elevation, despite his small stature; he has also stood out for his acrobatic goal celebrations.
+Martins is a fast left-footed striker, who is quick on the ball.
+He is primarily known for his pace, agility, and athleticism as a footballer.
+He is also known for his striking power, strength, and elevation despite his small stature.
+Martins is quite distinct with his acrobatic goal celebrations, which often included back flips.

 Personal life

 Martins had two brothers who also played football professionally.
 His elder brother, Oladipupo Martins, was also a professional footballer before retiring in 2009 due to heart problems.
 He died on 8 August 2011 of a suspected heart attack in Lagos, Nigeria.
 Martins' younger brother is John Ronan Martins.
 The name "Obafemi" translates literally to "the king loves me" in the Yoruba language.

-Martins received his U.S. green card in 2015 which qualifies him as a domestic player for MLS roster purposes.
+Martins received his U.S. green card in 2015, which qualified him as a domestic player for MLS roster purposes.

-He is married to Ghanaian Abigail Barwuah, the sister of Mario Balotelli.
-The couple have one child, born in 2013.
+He has a son, Kevin Martins (born 2005), with Togolese singer and actress Zelie Adjo.
+He later had a child with Ghanaian Abigail Barwuah, the sister of Mario Balotelli, in 2013.

-His elder son Kevin Martins (b.
-2005) followed in his footsteps and became a youth international for Italy.